 I wasn’t too happy with building up the “phases” and building more and more pressure on my pony until he moved away like it was described in the pocket books.
 I think I confused Sholto by starting with this NH method and clicker training tricks at the same time.
 Sholto tried to tell me in many ways that he didn’t agree with this “natural” training method, but the books said: “Don’t let him win“.
 So I kept going.
 I heard a little voice in my heart that said: “I don’t like this accumulating pressure thing“.
 I ignored that voice.

-I practised my new Natural Horsemanship method with a lot of other horses.
+I practised my new Natural Horsemanship method with a many horses.
 I didn’t have a real passionate connection with these horses because I hardly knew them.
-I found it a lot easier to apply accumulating pressure on them, but this voice in my heart kept telling me that this wasn’t really “partnership” nor “friendship” in a way I was looking for.
+I found it a lot easier to apply accumulating pressure on them, but this voice in my heart kept telling me that this wasn’t really “partnership” nor “friendship” and I didn’t create “harmony“.

 Clicker training changed my pony’s attitude completely

-Instead of “dominating” my pony and what felt to me as “forcing” him into new behaviours with accumulating pressure I had to outsmart him with clicker training.
+Instead of “dominating” my pony and what just felt to me as forcing him into new behaviours with accumulating pressure I had to outsmart him with clicker training.
 Set it up for success, was very useful advice from the NH method.
-I still use that one.
-A lot.
+I still use that one, but now I set us up for success, both of us.
+Notonly me.

 Learning another jargon

-I am so relieved that I now can be my horses teacher instead of her “herd leader”, be her friend instead of being “the dominant one” and just be her “human” instead of being her “alpha mare”.
+I am so relieved that I now can be my horses teacher instead of his “herd leader”, be his friend instead of being “the dominant one” and just be his “human” instead of being his “alpha mare/stallion”.

-Clicker training is truly a wonderful new experience.
+Positive reinforcement training has been truly a wonderful journey.
 It is not “just another training method” it became a “life style”.
 It is truly the journey that counts, not the destination.

 Read more: 5 Tips for Starting Clicker Training